• Skip to primary navigation

 The TRK slip-on from Vans is an aquatic version of the brand’s beloved checkerboard shoe, retaining the design almost exactly while modifying it for wetter conditions.

-The checkerboard design is still there in the form of square holes that cover the entirety of the shoe.
+The checkerboard design is still there in the form of square holes covering the entire shoe.
 This makes it easy to rinse the shoe after it’s accumulated sand or dirt.
+If Crocs are your preferred camp shoes, you’ll like these sturdy Vans TRKs as a Crocs alternative.

-In short, if you already like the fit of the original Vans checkerboard shoes, then you’ll probably enjoy the TRK.
+In short, if you already like the original Vans checkerboard shoes’ fit, you’ll probably enjoy the TRK.

 Crocs Alternatives FAQs